Glaucoma

 Glaucoma Drainage Implants

-Glaucoma drainage implants come in various shapes and sizes.
-Below are some of the implants used in our clinc:
+Glaucoma drainage implants are available in different designs and may be selected based on your individual eye condition and treatment needs.
+Below are some of the implants used in our clinic.

 Baerveldt Implant (Advanced Medical Optics)

-Study conducted by Dr Seah concluded that in Asian eyes with complicated glaucoma, Baerveldt glaucoma implants achieve stable and satisfactory IOP reduction with low incidence of complications in the intermediate term after surgery.
+Research conducted by Dr Seah also found that, in Asian patients with complicated glaucoma, Baerveldt implants achieved stable intraocular pressure reduction with a low incidence of complications during the intermediate follow-up period.

 Ex-Press Glaucoma Shunt (Alcon)